 Within four weeks, I was back at work.
 My friends and coworkers were amazed at my speedy recovery.
 This reassured me even more that I had made the right decision many months earlier to have this type of breast restoration done.

 The minor in-office procedures that followed made me feel that Dr. Spiegel was still concerned about my progress.
 She carefully explained and planned each step thoroughly.
 Her staff was there to answer any questions that I had during the journey.
-When it was time for my last visit, I felt a since of jubilation at having come full circle.
+When it was time for my last visit, I felt a sense of jubilation at having come full circle.
 I know that Dr. Spiegel and her staff had used their talents as a team of scientists and artists to restore my body as close as they could to its original state.
 I felt blessed by having her as my surgeon through this difficult time.
 Without her uplifting spirit and attitude and sense of perfection, overcoming breast cancer would have been much more difficult.

 Although I still have some moments of anxiety and depression as a result of breast cancer, I try to remember the progress that scientists and physicians are making every month, every year.
 I know that through research and improved techniques, such as chemotherapy, breast restoration, and new medicines, women in the future will have less to fear when they learn that they have breast cancer.